 I firmly believe that creative collaboration is the next big thing in the writing community.
 It’s already established in other creative industries, like music, dance, film and other media, but authors have often worked alone and used intermediaries like agents.

 However, in the last year we’ve seen the rise of multi-author box-sets, which have propelled some onto the New York Times and USA Today bestseller lists.
-Authors have collaborated on new stories together — and not just anthologies, but graphic novels and even film and TV with their books.
+Authors have collaborated on new stories together — and not just anthologies, but graphic novels, digital products, and even film and TV with their books.

 Anything is possible in this new creative world, so take your one manuscript and turn it into multiple streams of income — and then do it again.
 Happy creating!